uvabtl/TPSD-testing/README.md

 Windows (fully tested) or Linux (beta support).
 Python 64-bit is required on Windows.
 The GUI is built with tkinter library.

+Using Linux can cause the USB connection to the ft260 chip to fail.
+In the most recent case, this was due to an update to the kernel.

 ## Run Gui